jmhill/personal-site/blog/2016-07-18-dabbler-to-developer.md

 ---
-title: "From Dabbler to Developer: Tips to Level-Up Self-Taught Programmers"
-date: 2016-07-18
 path: level-up-self-taught-programmers
-tags:
-  - open source
-  - node
-  - web development
-  - open education resources
-  - self-directed learning
-comments: true
-published: true
+date: '2016-07-18'
+title: 'From Dabbler to Developer: Tips to Level-Up Self-Taught Programmers'
 ---

 About a year ago, I decided that my journey as a self-taught programmer and developer was stalling out.
 I was becoming an expert at completing tutorials, but I didn't feel any closer to being comfortable starting and maintaining projects of my own.
 If you're a self-directed learner in the early phases of learning to code, read on for some helpful tips that you can use to break into the next level of growth.